Common Errors in TOEFL Writing and Tips to Avoid Them

 How to Save 180 Dollars When You Take the GRE and TOEFL

 Most of you know that preparing for the GRE test involves things like hours of practice and learning lots of words and formulae by heart.
 For the TOEFL, as you are aware, you have to brush up on your grammar.
 But you most probably never thought that preparing for these tests would involve thinking through which universities or colleges you would like to apply to.
-But it does, and here’s why: saving the 180 dollars referred to in the title is as simple as selecting the 4 names of universities from a drop-down list.
+But it does, and here’s why: saving the 180 dollars is as simple as selecting the names of 4 universities from a drop-down list as part of the free score reporting option.
 Here’s how it works.

 At the end of the GRE test, the ETS allows you to choose 4 universities to which they will send your GRE test score to WITHOUT ANY ADDITIONAL CHARGE.
 This is the ‘free score reporting’ feature, so called since the payment for reporting the score to those four institutes is included in the GRE registration fee.
 The TOEFL has a similar feature.
 The difference here is that the selection of the university or college you would like to send your free scores to needs to be done BEFORE the exam – any time after you have booked the TOEFL exam date up to 24 hours before your TOEFL test date.